Contact me and let's see what awesome things we can build together!

 I am interested in various topics.
 Pure development, architecture and clean code, scalability and performance concerns, monitoring and SRE are all topics that I am interested in.
 And there are a lot more!

 I know things

-I am a good developer.
-I am really efficient with PHP and I know its ecosystem pretty well.
+I am a great developer.
+I am efficient with PHP and I know its ecosystem pretty well.
 Regexes don't frighten me and neither do tricky SQL requests or an obscure server configuration.
 My code is clean, tested and meant to be readable by humans.
 In addition to PHP, I know my way around Ruby and Bash and I have played with Python, Go and I am interested by Rust.

 I am curious.
 When I find something interesting or curious, I